 Now that you have an idea of your freelance services and prices, it’s time to tell the world that you’re open for business.
 The best way to do this is through a website.

-All Podia users have access to our free website builder , which allows you to create and customize unlimited pages with just a few clicks.
-Sign up now and build a beautiful website 100% for free .
+All Podia users have access to our free website builder, which allows you to create and customize unlimited pages with just a few clicks.
+Try it for yourself - build a beautiful website with a free 30-day trial.

-Take a look at the website of Atlanta-based graphic designer Colleen Eakins .
-Her website has a clear breakdown of her services as well as detailed client reviews, portfolio pieces, an about page, and contact information.
+Take a look at the website of virtual assistant and Podia Pro Michelle Parks.
+Her website has a clear breakdown of her services as well as detailed client reviews, a lead magnet, an about page, and resources.

-As a potential client, I can learn about her brand and see examples of her work in one easy-to-navigate site.
+As a potential client, it’s easy to find the information I need in one easy-to-navigate site.

 During this setup stage, you should also start thinking about how you’ll organize the backend of your business.
 Project management tools can help you balance multiple clients and administrative tasks.